-Component Description (1) (I) Power button When the computer is off, press the button to turn on the computer. • When the computer is in the Sleep state, press the button briefly to exit Sleep.
-When the computer is in Hibernation, press the button down briefly to exit Hibernation.
+$ \begin{array}{c} $ 8 Compon ient Description ወ Power button • When the computer is off, press the button to turn on the computer.
+When the computer is in the Sleep state, press the button briefly to exit Sleep.
+When the computer is in Hibernation, press the button briefly to exit Hibernation.
 CAUTION: Pressing and holding down the power button will result in the loss of unsaved information.
 If the computer has stopped responding and Microsoft® Windows® shutdown procedures are ineffective, press and hold the power button down for at least 5 seconds to turn off the computer.
-To learn more about your power settings: 1.
-From the Start screen, type p.
-2. In the search box, type power.
-Select Settings, and then select Power options, or see Managing power on page 39.
-(2) Speakers (2) Produce sound.
-(3) Fingerprint reader Allows a fingerprint logon to Windows, instead of a password logon.
+NOTE: For select models, the Intel® Rapid Start Technology feature is enabled at the factory.
+Rapid Start Technology allows your computer to resume quickly from inactivity.
+For more information, see Initiating Sleep and Hibernation on page 40.
+To learn more about your power settings, see your power options.
+From the Start screen, type power, select Settings , and then select Power Options from the list of applications.